dropbox/mypy-PyCharm-plugin/README.md

 3. After restart you should find the plugin in View -> Tool windows -> Mypy terminal

+## Configuration

+Normally, plugin should not require any configuration steps.
+However, sometimes plugin cannot find `dmypy` command because it doesn't have the full environment.
+If the plugin says something like `/bin/bash: dmypy command not found` when you try to run mypy, then this is likely the cause.
+In this case right click in mypy terminal in PyCharm -> Configure plugin.
+Then enter the path where mypy is installed as PATH suffix.
+If you are using a virtual environment, thih would look like `/my/project/bin`.
+If necessary, you can also configure mypy command to use your custom `.ini` file and flags.

 ## Usage

 You can pin the terminal to either side of PyCharm window: click